dddrrreee/cs140e-20win/labs/4-uart/README.md

      start sampling the data bits so that you are right in the center of the bit transmission.

 The code is in `4-uart/sw-uart`:

   1. Your software UART code goes in `sw-uart.c`.
   2. You can test it by running `sw-uart/hello`.

+An example of how to use the pi cycle counters is in: `cycle-counter-ex`.
+Note:
+  1. You have to initialize the cycle counters first!
+  2. Because the counter will overflow frequently you must be careful how you compare values.

 Note, testing is a bit more complicated since you'll have two `UART` devices.